 8. Marriage is a 100/100 partnership, not the 50/50 we hear.

-If you are not giving 100 then you are not committed to your marriage and your spouse, as such call it a part-time relationship!
+If you are not each giving 100% then you are not committed to your marriage and your spouse.
+In order to have a healthy, happy, lasting marriage you must both be fully committed.

 9. Always improve the good.

-Learn from the bad experiences that occur in the first year.
+Learn from the negative experiences that occur in the first year.
 And all throughout your marriage.

 10. Confront your own issues and discuss them with your spouse.